Updated: Jul 9

 The real world starts to recede as you walk into the woods, just before the kissing gate which marks the entrance, there is a barrow.
 A mound of earth erected over a grave, his Dad says it is from the bronze age.
 Adair likes to imagine the skeletons buried beneath, warriors guarding the entrance to the wood, guarding the ancientness, pushing up the soil with their remains.
 The woods make the eyes see, immediately you search the ground, scan the skies and navigate the path opening up before you.
 He was not indifferent to the distinction in things and the fact a thing today, could become an entirely different thing tomorrow.

-The woods are ancient and cryptic, underground windings and capillaries whirring with life, the patient engraining’s of time and growth collecting each day.
-Adair has sap in his veins.
+The woods are ancient and cryptic, underground windings and capillaries whirring with life, an engraving of time and growth collected each day.

 The rain continued to fall, it blattered, chucked, kelched, wazzed and hooned it down.
 Pathways became streams and streams became temporary rivers.
 Imagining he was on a pilgrimage he felt the wet soil in his hand and threw it in the air as an offering to the Gods.
 His nose, poking out from under his hood, was dripping, but the rain fell softer, sieved by the canopy of the trees.
 A holloway, draws you into the woods, a path created by feet and lined with spring plants: Horse parsley, greater stitchwort, wood sorrel and the slow growing wood anemone.
 Adair listens now, in search of the pig, but there appears to be no grunts.
 Instead, he looks for tracks.